microsoft/reverse-proxy/docs/docfx/articles/config-files.md

           "DangerousAcceptAnyServerCertificate" : false,
           "MaxConnectionsPerServer" : 1024,
           "EnableMultipleHttp2Connections" : true,
-          "RequestHeaderEncoding" : "Latin1" // How to interpret non ASCII characters in header values },
+          "RequestHeaderEncoding" : "Latin1", // How to interpret non ASCII characters in request header values "ResponseHeaderEncoding" : "Latin1" // How to interpret non ASCII characters in response header values },
         "HttpRequest" : { // Options for sending request to destination "ActivityTimeout" : "00:02:00",